jcsec-security/all-things-reentrancy/README.md

 - `function userBalance (address user) public view returns (uint256)`

-Modify `src/00-template_sttacker.sol` to successfully pass the test found in `test/00-poc.sol` to proof the success of your attack.
+Modify `src/00-template_sttacker.sol` to successfully pass the test found in `test/00-poc.sol` to prove the success of your attack.
 Play around with both withdraw functions to understand why one of them is directly exploitable and not the other!
 Are you able to showcase an exploit scenario for both cases?

 :computer: Use the following line to run the test and check the success of your proof of concept: